IBM/Hybrid-Cloud-Applications-and-Services/README.md

 2. Then, follow this [Getting started with the Secure Gateway](https://console.ng.bluemix.net/docs/services/SecureGateway/secure_gateway.html) tutorial to setup your gateway.

-3. When you setup your secure gateway client, install **IBM Installer** and run it on your local machine.
+3. When you setup your secure gateway client, install **IBM Installer** and run it on your private cloud.

 	![installer](images/installer.png)